kimflor/kimflor/README.md

 - 👋 Hi, I’m @kimflor
-- 👀 I love coding, art, fashion, and outdoorsy adventures.
+- 👀 Coder & Artist
-- 🌱 I’m currently learning Javascript and React
+- 🌱 Currently learning Javascript and React
-- 💞️ I’m looking to collaborate on a coding project
+- 💞️ Looking to collaborate on a social-good coding project
-- 📫 How to reach me: kimberlyflorcodes@gmail.com @kimmarie.codes on Instagram
+- 📫 How to reach me: kimberlyflorcodes@gmail.com / @kimmarie.codes on Instagram

 <!---
 kimflor/kimflor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.